 Some FPA chapters also work alongside local nonprofit organizations to connect volunteers to their programs.
 FFP provides grants to many of these nonprofits, helping make more volunteer opportunities available for financial planners in the community.
 In fact, 88% of FFP’s grants in 2018 directly support FPA’s pro bono efforts, including FPA’s national pro bono program, local chapter events and programs, and nonprofits working in collaboration with FPA volunteers.

 Contact Your Local FPA Chapter

 Many FPA Chapters have local pro bono programs, offering members opportunities to volunteer with people in need.
 Click on the map below to locate your nearest chapter and contact them about existing pro bono activities.

 Financial Planning for Cancer Program

 Currently, FFP, in partnership with FPA and national nonprofit Family Reach, is bringing comprehensive financial supports and interventions—including pro bono financial planning—to at-risk families battling a serious cancer diagnosis.
-Piloting this year in Boston and Seattle, the Financial Planning for Cancer program will offer important insights into the impact that pro bono financial planning can have on patients and their families.
+Launched this spring, the Financial Planning for Cancer program will offer important insights into the impact that pro bono financial planning can have on patients and their families.
 Together, we will test, refine and grow outstanding program models so that this work can be replicated and scaled, eventually helping thousands of families across the country.

 To learn more about the Financial Planning for Cancer program and how FPA members can get involved, please contact FPA Pro Bono Director, Kurt Kaczor at FPAProBono@OneFPA.org.